Dog Aggression Training

 Because he punched me first, so I let him have it.
 His outward aggression towards me caused me to react in a way that was more aggressive than I had ever reacted in my life.
 The other guy was trying to “FIX” something he didn’t like about me with aggression, and let’s just say it didn’t work out for the guy.

-Because even if you think punishment is warranted in certain situations, and on the surface, it seems like the punishment ends up “working”, it usually does so at a huge cost to you and your dog’s relationship by making your dog fear, resent and sometimes even hate you.
+Even if you think punishment is warranted in certain situations, and on the surface, it seems like the punishment ends up “working”, it usually does so at a huge cost to you and your dog’s relationship by making your dog fear, resent and sometimes even hate you.
 This is the classic case of positive reinforcement versus negative reinforcement.

 That’s why we believe that the best way to cure your dog’s aggression is to target the root cause of your dog’s aggression.
 Because how your dog feels determines how he will act.